fereidani/rclite/README.md

 [doc-badge]: https://img.shields.io/docsrs/rclite?style=for-the-badge
 [doc-url]: https://docs.rs/rclite

 RcLite is a lightweight reference-counting solution for Rust that serves as an alternative to the standard library's reference-counting.
-It offers both multi-threaded and single-threaded reference counting options with improved performance and reduced memory overhead, boasting at least 50% and up to 100% decrease in memory usage compared to the standard library reference counting.
+It offers both multi-threaded and single-threaded reference counting options with improved performance and reduced memory overhead, boasting at least 50% and up to 100% decrease in memory overhead compared to the standard library reference counting.
 RcLite is a suitable option when weak references are not necessary and optimizing for performance and memory usage is a priority.

 ## Why use RcLite?